Disclaimer – Please Read

 Liposuction and dieting do not remove cellulite because it does not affect the structure of the connective tissue.

 However, reducing fat intake will mean having less fat to push through the tissues.
-Eating a healthful, balanced diet and exercising may, therefore, reduce the appearance of cellulite.
+Eating a healthy, balanced diet and exercising may, therefore, reduce the appearance of cellulite.